MapStory/Learning/modules/module2.md

 StoryPins and StoryFrames are tools to help your StoryScape more clearly convey its plot and point.
 If a StoryScape is like a pizza, and StoryLayers are like the crust, we might say that StoryPins and StoryFrames are like the sauce and toppings.

 StoryFrames and StoryPins are the key ingredients for adding narrative richness to styled StoryLayers so that a real _story_ emerges.
 For example, in the previous Lesson we added a Unique style to a StoryLayer showing areas of ISIS control and attack.
 But this alone tells us little about _how_ or _why_ ISIS controls and/or attacks various territories.
 With StoryPins, we can highlight specific people and events that have made a difference.
 And with StoryFrames we can make sure to zoom into to key places where these events are happening, just like a filmmaker might zoom in during a scene to focus our attention.

 ##### Adding simple Storypins

 StoryPins let you add more qualitative information that doesn't quite make sense as part of the StoryLayer data.
-For example, perhaps you want a pin with a newspaper article that was important, or you want to pin a video that helps explain what the viewer is seeing in your StoryScape.
+For example, perhaps you want a StoryPin with a newspaper article that was important, or you want to StoryPin a video that helps explain what the viewer is seeing in your StoryScape.
 Or, maybe you just want to add some clarifying text that helps a viewer understand more about something at a specific moment in time.

 In this lesson we will build StoryPins that only have text.
 In Module 5 we will build StoryPins with embedded media, like images and videos.